 \subsection{Standardized Cloud IDE for Human Evaluation}

-Rather than building a custom development environment, HAI-Eval adopts an ``outsourcing'' philosophy by orchestrating a high-fidelity, industry-standard development workflow using established cloud tools.
+Rather than building a custom development environment, \textbf{\texttt{CentaurEval}} adopts an ``outsourcing'' philosophy by orchestrating a high-fidelity, industry-standard development workflow using established cloud tools.
 This approach offers a level of realism and capability far beyond the limited web editors used in traditional coding evaluations.

-We leverage GitHub Codespaces~\citep{GithubCodespaces} to provide a standardized, fully-featured cloud IDE.
-Users access the test environment via their GitHub accounts.
-For each task instance, a new Codespaces environment is provisioned using a \texttt{devcontainer} file defined in the associated problem template.
-This file configures the remote VS Code instance and specifies the operating system, runtime dependencies, and required extensions, including the critical Copilot extension.
-As one of the most widely used coding agents, Copilot has over 20 million users and is used by 90\% of Fortune 100 companies~\citep{stackoverflow2024survey,techcrunch2025copilot}.
-It supports multiple series of mainstream model backends, including GPT, Claude, and Gemini, and plays a key role in ecological validity by reflecting realistic developer workflows.
-When a user begins a task, Codespaces automatically launches a browser-accessible, preconfigured VS Code instance.
+We leverage GitHub Codespaces \cite{GithubCodespaces} to provide a standardized, fully-featured cloud IDE.
+Users access the tests via GitHub accounts.
+For each task instance, a new Codespaces environment is provisioned using a \texttt{devcontainer} file defined in the associated problem template, which configures a remote VS Code instance with the required operating system, dependencies, and extensions, including Copilot.
+As one of the most widely used coding agents, Copilot has over 20 million users and is used by 90\% of Fortune 100 companies \cite{techcrunch2025copilot}.
+It supports multiple series of mainstream model backends (e.g., GPT, Claude, Gemini), and plays a key role in ecological validity by reflecting realistic developer workflows.
+Upon task start, Codespaces automatically launches a browser-accessible, preconfigured VS Code instance.
 This instance includes an integrated terminal, full file system access, a built-in debugger, and native Git version control support.
 By aligning with modern cloud development practices and eliminating confounding factors such as IDE familiarity, this setup ensures that performance reflects actual development skill.
-Each task includes a set of visible unit tests to assist users during implementation.
-Final scoring, however, is determined by a comprehensive suite of hidden test cases executed on the backend.
+Each task includes visible unit tests for development feedback, while final evaluation is based on a comprehensive suite of hidden backend tests.